Boston Library Consortium: Activities

 Major BLC areas of activity include resource sharing and professional development.
 The BLC runs a "BLC Leads" program to foster leadership development among member library staff, a reciprocal borrowing agreement through which faculty and other patrons affiliated with any member library can borrow materials for free from other member libraries, a shared virtual catalog and rapid delivery of materials between libraries to fulfill patron requests, cooperative purchasing of scholarly resources, and hosting of communities of interest to foster discussion and collaboration among member libraries.
 Past activities included cooperative collecting and sharing of materials in select subject areas, such as women's studies.

-In 2007, the BLC partnered with the Open Content Alliance (OCA) to digitize BLC member libraries' out-of-copyright print collections and make them freely available online via the Internet Archive.
-To fund the effort, the BLC pledged more than $845,000 over two years.
+In 2007, the BLC partnered with the Open Content Alliance (OCA) to digitize BLC member libraries' out-of-copyright print collections and make them freely available online through the Internet Archive.
+To fund this initiative, the BLC and its members pledged more than $845,000 over two years.
 This partnership made the BLC the first large-scale consortium to embark on a self-funded digitization project with the OCA.

-In 2014, the BLC, along with the Orbis Cascade Alliance and other groups, pushed back against a publisher price increase on e-books, which they feared would negatively impact academic library budgets.
+In 2014, the BLC, along with the Orbis Cascade Alliance and other groups, advocated against a publisher price increase on e-books, which they feared would negatively impact academic library budgets.

-Since 2014, the BLC has administered the Eastern Academic Scholars' Trust (EAST), a collective collections initiative across sixty-five academic libraries throughout the eastern United States.
+From 2014 to 2023, the BLC administered the Eastern Academic Scholars' Trust (EAST), a collective collection initiative across more than one hundred academic libraries throughout the eastern United States.
 EAST member libraries have committed to retaining over six million volumes.
-EAST's goal is "preserving the print scholarly record and ensuring its availability for scholars, students and faculty."
+EAST's purpose is "preserving the print scholarly record and ensuring its availability for scholars, students and faculty."
 Under BLC auspices, the EAST initiative received startup grants totaling $1.5 million from the Andrew W. Mellon Foundation and the Davis Educational Foundation in 2014–2015.
-As of 2018, EAST is self-supporting through institutional membership fees.
+The BLC provided EAST with staffing and administrative support, technical infrastructure, financial services, and general oversight.
+By 2018, EAST had become self-supporting through institutional membership fees.
+In June 2023, EAST became an independent nonprofit organization.

+Since 2021, the BLC has pursued a program for controlled digital lending.
+In 2022, the Davis Educational Foundation awarded the BLC a grant of $215,000 to "accelerate the implementation of controlled digital lending as a mechanism for interlibrary loan."
+In 2023, the Institute of Museum and Library Services (IMLS), a U.S. federal government agency, awarded the BLC a National Leadership Grant for Libraries totaling $249,221 to "support and scale a reusable and sustainable solution enabling controlled digital lending as a component of libraries’ interlibrary loan services."

+In October 2023, the BLC became the new fiscal sponsor of Project ReShare, a community of libraries, consortia, information organizations, and developers that has been developing and implementing open-source software for library resource sharing since 2018.